ramasuckseed/Express-Logistics-Cost-Optimization-Strategic/readme.md

-# 📦 Express Logistics Cost Optimization & Strategic FP&A Pipeline
+# 📦 Express Logistics Cost Optimization & Strategic FP&A Simulation

+⚠️ Disclaimer: This dataset is entirely synthetic (generated via statistical distribution).
+It does not represent real operational data of any specific company.
+This project is strictly for academic portfolio demonstration.

 ## 📌 Project Overview
-This repository contains an enterprise-grade data analytics and financial modeling pipeline designed for **SPX Express (Shopee Xpress)**.
+This repository contains an enterprise-grade data analytics and financial modeling pipeline designed for simulation.
 The system is engineered to handle large-scale e-commerce logistics data (**500,000 delivery records**) to extract actionable financial insights, optimize the **Last-Mile Driver Expense Framework**, and conduct peer benchmarking against industry competitors.

 The core objective of this tool is to empower the CFO and Senior Management with data-driven recommendations that enhance cost efficiency and protect regional profit margins.